gmanatov/guest-book/README.md

 ## Guest Book
-### Aersonalized space where anybody can share their experiences and connect through thoughtful entries!
+### Personalized space where anybody can share their experiences and connect through thoughtful entries!

 Technologies used:
  - HTML